johncoxon/tsyganenko/README.md

     from tsyganenko.trace import Trace
     help(Trace)

-Alternatively, there are example notebooks provided which can be used to explore what this module can do.
-To access these, run:
+Alternatively, there are example notebooks provided which can be used to explore what this module can do:

     cd notebooks
     jupyter notebook